 Compound Fractures:

 Compound fractures, also referred to as open fractures, are more severe.
-In these cases, the broken bone pierces through the skin, potentially exposing it to infection and complicating the healing process.
+In these situations, the broken bone goes through the skin, leading to infection and making healing more difficult.

 Compound fractures are often a result of high-impact accidents.
-For example, a pedestrian hit by a vehicle might sustain a compound fracture if their leg is struck with enough force to break the bone and break through the skin.
+If a person is hit by a vehicle, their leg may break, and the bone may come out of the skin.

 Comminuted Fractures:

 Comminuted fractures involve the bone breaking into multiple pieces, often due to a significant impact.
-This fracture type can be more complex and require surgical intervention to realign the bone fragments.
+This type of fracture can be more complex and requires surgical intervention to realign the bone fragments.

 A comminuted fracture might occur if a passenger's arm hits the dashboard in a car crash, causing the bone to shatter.